-Academic targets At the examination, the student can demonstrate: Knowledge and understanding of significant issues within an academic topic the importance of the chosen topic in a wider academic context and in relation to the subject's theoretical foundation.
-Skills in discussing significant academic issues in the chosen topic in a concise and nuanced manner positioning the chosen topic in a relevant theoretical context, and re- lating it to the methods used in the field concerned and in the types of jobs typically associated with the topic conducting a reflective and independent analysis of significant problems within an academic topic, with reference to research-based knowledge imparting research-based knowledge and academic discussions in a clear and discursive manner that complies with academic standards.
-Competencies in deploying academic knowledge in an interdisciplinary context, and in a way that combines academic depth with the ability to identify connections to other disciplines as a basic language objective, expressing him-/herself in a coherent and understandable manner with a high level of grammatical, orthographical and idiomatic accuracy, using a varied and sophisticated vocabulary organizing and managing own work process in relation to project ob- jectives, collaboration and scheduled deadlines.
+Academic targets At the examination, the student can demonstrate: Knowledge and understanding of significant issues within an academic topic the importance of the chosen topic in a wider academic context and ir relation to the subject's theoretical foundation.
+Skills in discussing significant academic issues in the chosen topic in a concise and nuanced manner and interpretable above topic in a relevant the creation context, and re- positioning the chosen topic in a relevant theoretical context, and relating it to the methods used in the field concerned and in the types of jobs typically associated with the topic conducting a reflective and independent analysis of significant prob- lems within an academic topic, with reference to research-based knowledge imparting research-based knowledge and academic discussions in a clear and discursive manner that complies with academic standards.
+Competencies in deploying academic knowledge in an interdisciplinary context, and in a way that combines academic depth with the ability to identify con- nections to other disciplines as a basic language objective, expressing him-/herself in a coherent and understandable manner with a high level of grammatical, ortho- graphical and idiomatic accuracy, using a varied and sophisticated vo- cabulary organizing and managing own work process in relation to project objectives, collaboration and scheduled deadlines.
 Teaching and work- ing methods Classes.